 FACT 2: Comfort Is Not Love

-A lot of people mistake comfort for love and that is what leads them to get back together with an ex or fall into a pattern of on-again, off-again relationships.
+A lot of people mistake comfort for love and that is what leads them to get back into old relationships, or fall into a pattern of on-again, off-again romances.

 Comfort, familiarity, and routine are all nice to have, but if they come packaged with a toxic relationship that only cycles back into negativity, they are not worth the sacrifice.

 Here’s how to figure out if you are getting back together with an ex because of comfort or because of love: